rocketeers/docs/GLOSSARY.md

 A strategy is a fictional task interface which can have multiple concrete implementations.

+## Symlink

+A symlink (or [symbolic link](http://en.wikipedia.org/wiki/Symbolic_link)) is a virtual file/folder that points to another actual file/folder, like a shortcut.

 ## VCS

 A VCS (or Version Control System) is a software used to track and organize changes in your codebase, such as **Git**, **Mercurial**, **SVN**, etc.